FlapKap/IoT-LoRaWAN-Exercise/README.md

 Roughly the steps you are going to follow are to:
 1. get your devices up and running again and measuring air quality
-2. Figure out how to connect to a LoRaWAN gateway.
-For you to connect to the TA gateway, he needs some information. which?
+2. Figure out how to connect to a LoRaWAN network stack.
+For you to connect to it,The TA needs some information, and so do you. which?
 3. Tell him that information.
 4. start sending measurements over LoRaWAN
 5. listen for responses